-Annie was determined to get her punnet of strawberries, but memories of fruit picking when I was a child reminded me that this was a backbreaking job, so instead I sat down and penned my diary.
+Annie was determined to get her punnet of strawberries, but for me, the memories of fruit picking when I was a child came flooding back, being a backbreaking ritual, so I decided to pen my diary instead.

-Back at our resort and after a rest we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateaux, the sun had already dipped behind the mountains, leaving the sky looking more of a greyish yellowy colour than anything else.
+Back at our resort and after a rest, we decided that we would set off in the hope that we’d see the sunset, but when we reached a suitable plateau, wed just missed it.

-After breakfast, we set off to find the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
-Which was a magnificent glistening Buddhist monastery and temple, worth all the weight in gold in see it.
+Today, we went to visit the Wat Pha Sorn Kaew, ‘Temple of Glass Cliff.’
+Which was a magnificent, glistening, Buddhist monastery and temple, worth all the weight in gold.